GeorgeLuImmortal/Adaptive-Tuning-Active-Learning/README.md

 	ACC_PRE_YIELD_BURDEN_active_learning.py 0 1 2 3 4 5 -t roberta-base -m 1000 -r 10 -n ProtonPumpInhibitors_neg.csv -p ProtonPumpInhibitors_pos.csv

 The number indicates the selection methods 0-random, 1-uncertainty, 2-certainty, 3-certainty-informationGain, 4-EGAL, 5-QBC, 6-InformationDensity, -t specify the text representation, options are w2v, glove, fasttext, tf, tfidf, bert, roberta-base, disilbert-base-uncased, gpt2, xlnet-base-cased, albert-base-v2.
+-m specify the max number of instances labelled, -r means the number of repetition with different random seed, -n, -p indicates the encoded input from different classes.
+Other arguments like number of documents labelled per iteration, number of estimators for QBC can be found by --help or -h.